APMonitor/pdc/README.md

-# pdc
+# PDC

-Process Dynamics and Control
+Process Dynamics and Control repository for IPython Notebooks.
+See https://apmonitor.com/pdc for full course material.